Minituff/nautical-backup/docs/labels.md

 ### Label vs Environment Variable Priority
 If a container has an Environment Variable applied as well as a conflicting Label, then:
-> The continer Label takes priority over the global Natical environment variable.
+> The container Label takes priority over the global Nautical environment variable.

 ## Enable or Disable Nautical
-This Docker label can be used to acheive 2 things:
+This Docker label can be used to achieve 2 things:

 1. Opt a container **OUT** of backup
 1. Opt a container **IN** to a backup <small>(with the Nautical [Require Label](./arguments.md#require-label) environment variable set to `true`)</small>